d-bl/GroundForge/Spiders.md

 Adding legs to a spider is the equivalent of adding a ring to it.
 So, after discovering the matrix for a 4x3 legged spider, a 4x4 or bigger spider is easy.

-### UNDER CONSTRUCTION
 ## Spiders, traditional
 Nrs.
 F2 and E4 in mrs. Whiting index are connected spiders, with 4x2 and 4x3 legs.
 > [4x2 legs][st2], [4x3 legs][st3], [4x4 legs][st4], [4x5 legs][st5]

 Please note: for a traditional spider, a stitch like ctctctc has to be chosen in the heart of the spider.

-[Another][sa1] nice ground can be made when using the corresponding checkers-matrix, but set the tiling parameter to "brick".
+[Another][sa1] ground can be made using the corresponding checkers-matrix, but set the tiling parameter to "brick".

 [st2]: https://d-bl.github.io/GroundForge/index.html?m=-5--%0AB-C-%0A-5-5%0A5-5-%3Bbricks%3B24%3B24%3B0%3B0&s1=ctc%20B3%3Dctcttctc%20A4%3Dctcll%20D1%3Dctctt%20%20C4%3Dctcrr&s2=cross%3Dctc
 [st3]: https://d-bl.github.io/GroundForge/index.html?m=-5----%0AB-CD-A%0A256-5-%0A-5-535%0A5-56-2%3Bbricks%3B24%3B24%3B0%3B0&s1=ctc